 I think 13 became an unlucky number for this series of posts.
 The last post in this series came in October 2009 (That’s long for a series of posts).
 But I was so determined to post number 13 and interestingly I have chosen a very different movie for Number 13 – Muhammad Bin Tughlaq.

 Muhammad Bin Tughlaq (1971)

 Cho Ramaswamy, fondly called as Cho is a political analyst, a Tamil Political Magazine editor and a writer.
-A lesser known fact is that he started as a playwright and a stage actor.
+A lesser-known fact is that he started as a playwright and a stage actor.
 Even his entry into stage was accidental.
 He made his foray into movies too, and he was an instant success.
-His best movie and play is Muhammad Bin Tughlaq (1971), which I would consider arguably the best political satire in India.
+His best film and play is Muhammad Bin Tughlaq (1971), which I would consider arguably the best political satire in India.

 2. The sharp dialogues that will make you laugh and think at the same time.
-If you watch the movie carefully, the best sarcastic one-liners are not rendered by Cho or Peeli Sivam but the supporting cast of Ambi, Neelu and Manorama.
+If you observe the movie, the best sarcastic one-liners are not delivered by Cho or Peeli Sivam but the supporting cast of Ambi, Neelu and Manorama.

 3. The apt cast and most of the actors are from the stage which made them natural.
 I think Manorama was the only one cast from the cine world and she was brilliant as the “Kolgai Parappu Seyalalar” (PR) of Tughlaq.
 Casting stage actors made the film more like a stage-play, but it can be overlooked for the brilliance of the movie.